theRAPTLab/meme-2023/README-signing.md

 ### File Locations

-`npm run electron` will load the *.js databases in `src/system/datasets/meme/`.
+`npm run electron` will load the *.js databases in `templates/meme/`.

-`npm run dev` will load the *.js databases in `src/system/datasets/test/`.
+`npm run dev` will load the *.js databases in `templates/test/`.

-When you run the Electron app itself, it'll initialize the database using the data in `src/system/datasets/meme/`.
+When you run the Electron app itself, it'll initialize the database using the data in `templates/meme/`.
-The live / changed data is saved in the respective *.loki files in `/runtime`, e.g. `/runtime/meme.loki` and `/runtime/test.loki`.
+The live / changed data is saved in the respective *.loki files in `data/db`, e.g. `data/db/meme.loki` and `data/db/test.loki`.
 As are the logs.
 These are the files you'll want to grab.

-In the code signed and notarized Electron app, the files are in `~/Documents/MEME/db/*.loki` (Prior to 2023-04, they were stored in `/Contents/Resources/runtime`.)
+(Prior to 2023-08, in the code signed and notarized Electron app, the files are in `~/Documents/MEME/db/*.loki`) (Prior to 2023-04, they were stored in `/Contents/Resources/runtime`.)

 ---
 ---